 Bangkok?
 New York?
 Paris?
 Penang!?

-This probably shouldn’t shock you but depending on where you plan on traveling, your travel insurance premium might actually be cheaper.
+This probably shouldn’t shock you but your travel insurance premium depends hugely on where you plan on traveling.
 But before we get into that, let’s define how travel insurance companies sort out their regions.

 Domestic travel insurance covers all travel within Peninsular and East Malaysia.
 But before you get too excited, you should probably know that claims can only be made at least 50km away from the insured person’s place of residence.
-So if you live in Kuala Lumpur and plan on making a travel insurance claim for your vacation in Subang Jaya then the insurance company will not only flat out deny you, they’ll probably laugh at you as well.
+So if you live in Kuala Lumpur and plan on making a travel insurance claim for your “staycation” in Subang Jaya, the insurance company will not only flat out deny you, they’ll probably laugh at you as well.

 In addition, the travel insurance company might also offer world-wide travel insurance coverage packages.
 But does this mean every single country in the world is covered?
 No!
 To minimize risk, countries that are currently experiencing civil war or any other forms of social instability will not be covered by the insurance company.